 A simple understanding of aberration of the eye is that it can be classified into lower and higher order aberrations.
 While lower order aberrations are corrected with glass, higher order aberrations (HOA) cannot be corrected with simple patient prescription glasses.
-Nevertheless, HOA like spherical aberration, coma, trefoil, chromatic aberration, have not been studied or researched adequately until recently as the bulk of the ametropia is a cause of the lower order aberrations.
+Nevertheless, HOA like spherical aberration, coma, & trefoil, have not been studied or researched adequately until recently as the bulk of the ametropia is a cause of the lower order aberrations.
 With growing patient expectation, the need for correcting HOA, has resonated more deeply in Ophthalmic fraternity, as the patient lifestyles have been more demanding and they are no longer happy with quantity, but also look forward to quality of vision.

 One such HOA is the spherical aberration of the eye.
 Frits Zernike’s contribution to the aberration of the eye shows us that the spherical aberration can be the causative factor for most image degrading botherations in optics.
 Both spherical like chromatic aberration are on-axis aberrations of the eye, unlike coma aberration of the eye.
 What it means in effect is that, if the human eye was rotationally symmetric on its axis, that is, a perfect eye with zero human lens tilt or a cornea perfectly aligned to the visual axis, the eye may still have spherical aberration.
 In this rare eyes, though coma, trefoil and other forms of HOA may be negligible or nil, some amount of spherical aberration is bound to happen .
 Hence, spherical aberration and chromatic aberration in optics are on- axis aberration.